-Norwegian and Swedish chefs have long been exported to some of the world´s leading restaurants, but now many internationally trained Norwegian chefs have returned to open successful restaurants and cafes in their home market.
-Three Norwegian restaurants now have a total of six Michelin stars awarded in 2014.
-Five restaurants have one star whilst Maaemo, the innovative Oslo restaurant has retained its two stars.
-Bagatelle, Statholdergaarden, Ylajali and Fauna have single stars.
+Norwegian and Swedish chefs have long been exported to some of the world's leading restaurants, but now many internationally trained Norwegian chefs have returned to open successful restaurants and cafes in their home market.
+Four Norwegian restaurants now share a total of five Michelin stars awarded in 2014.
+The three restaurants Statholdergaarden, Ylajali and Fauna all have a single star, whilst Maaemo, has retained its two stars from 2013.

 - Local ingredients and specialities